 Learn how to make cheese.
 Milk goats.
 Eat delicious mangos.
 Chop firewood.
 You name it, you can probably experience it on a Hawaiian farm.

 For awesome WWOOFing experiences in Hawaii, I recommend heading to Kauai.
-It is the Garden Island after all!
+It is the Garden Isle after all!

 Make Money Online Whilst Backpacking Hawaii